 Other glass paints can be used to achieve the stained-glass effect.
 So, paint features are important when learning how to paint glass windows to know the thickness or thinness you need for your project.

 Other than opacity, the permanence of paint affects the results of your glass painting.
-Each painting has different permanence as we mentioned earlier.
+Each painting has different levels of permanence as I mentioned earlier.

 You can have painting acrylic that is less permanent, solvent-based for permanent, and tempera paints that are temporary.